 Pronghorns live in herds in the prairies and graze on grass and small plants.
 Their main predators are coyotes.
 Pronghorns mate in the late summer and early fall, and give birth to one or two fawns in the late spring.
 When they are born, fawns are almost odorless to protect them from predators.
 At about a week old, fawns join the herd.

 Pronghorns roam the Great Plains of North America into northern Mexico.
 In Canada, they reside in southwestern Saskatchewan and southeastern Alberta.
 While they are capable of jumping, they cannot leap the fences that are now common throughout the grasslands.
 Scientists are working with ranchers to create fences that pronghorns can crawl under.

 Scientific name: Antilocapra americana

-Average weight: 35 to 70 kg
+Average weight: 40 to 60 kilograms

 Did you know?